RedHatWorkshops/openshiftv3-ops-workshop/standing_up_hosts_on_ec2.md

 ```

 Now let's associate the Subnet with Route table.
 You received the Route table id from the instructor.
+If your subnet is associated with a route table that has a route to an Internet gateway, it's known as a public subnet.

 ```
 $ aws ec2 associate-route-table  --subnet-id $EC2_SUBNET_ID --route-table-id $EC2_ROUTE_TABLE_ID